-CRUISE CONTROL BUTTON
+CRUISE CONTROL

-For convenience, a cruise control is provided to allow the tractor to be operated at a set power level without holding the foot pedal speed control depressed.
-This position also provides the most efficiency and highest torque when the cruise control switch is in the "SLOW" position.
-To operate, depress the foot pedal speed control gradually until the cruise light glows steadily, then, while holding the cruise control button depressed, release the pedal.
+For convenience, a cruise control is provided which will allow the tractor to be operated at a set power level without holding the foot pedal speed control down.
+This position also provides the most efficiency and highest torque.
+To operate, depress the foot pedal speed control until the cruise light glows steadily, then, while holding the cruise control button depressed, release the pedal.
 The tractor will then operate at the cruise position until interrupted.